javiserna/vsini/README.md

-On each side of the line, press double click (A double click display a vertical red line).
+On each side of the line, press double click (A double click displays a vertical red line).
 When it is done, the program performs a Gaussian fit to the spectra within the defined window.
 It computes the midwave of the line and width as 3 sigma level.
-These parameters are updated to the text boxes  "Line Center" and "Line Width" into the main window, once the user press "q" key.
+These parameters are updated to the text boxes  "Line Center" and "Line Width" in the main window, once the user presses the "q" key.

 <img src="https://raw.githubusercontent.com/javiserna/vsini/master/Images/lineselection.gif?token=ADW2GZ4KOZNTYOGAQ3MBIYC7MGP52" style="zoom: 50%;" />

 #### Step 3

-Once the spectral line is selected, a visual inspection is necessary to check any issue  (e.g, mixed lines, bad normalization, bad pixels, telluric lines, etc.).
-Press "Plot Line" button, to plot the spectral line that will be use to measure vsini.
+Once the spectral line is selected, a visual inspection is necessary to check any issue  (e.g., mixed lines, bad normalization, bad pixels, telluric lines, etc.).
+Press the "Plot Line" button, to plot the spectral line that will be used to measure vsini.

 Once it is certain that the line does not present any problem.
-Lets continue to the next step (look at recommendations).
+Let's continue to the next step (look at recommendations).

 #### Last Step

 By pressing the "Run" button, vsini estimation is made.
-At the end, the tool plots a histogram with all random estimations of vsini. by pressing "q" key, vsini and their uncertainty is loaded at the main window.
-Finally, all the information is saved at the event file "Fourier.out".
+In the end, the tool plots a histogram with all random estimations of vsini. by pressing the "q" key, vsini and their uncertainty are loaded at the main window.
+Finally, all the information is saved in the event file "Fourier.out".

 ### Checking the Final Results